Fabletics: Locations

 In the fall of 2015, Fabletics expanded to brick and mortar retail with its first store in Bridgewater, New Jersey.
+In the same year, the company opened their first Midwest location in St. Louis; located in the St. Louis Galleria.
 Since then Fabletics has opened over 73 North American stores and expanded into Europe.
 In October 2021, Fabletics opened its first non-US store in Berlin which was followed the company's first UK store, an experiential pop-up, on London's Regent Street.
 The London and Berlin stores bring Fabletics to 75 stores worldwide.
 Fabletics was one of few retailers to avoid layoffs during the Covid-19 pandemic, and shifted retail staff to "omni-associates" during this time.
 Fabletics has developed and deployed OmniSuite, a proprietary, cloud-based enterprise retail platform, in all of its stores.
 OmniSuite combines e-commerce, POS and order management solutions with back-office systems, and is utilized in all Fabletics retail locations.

 As of 2020, Fabletics has established carbon neutrality at all of its stores, transitioned away from plastic shipment bags to recycled, biodegradable and reusable polybags and launched an eco-conscious capsule for Earth Day 2020 made entirely from recycled or upcycled materials.
 The company expanded into retail resale with ThredUp, in 2021.
 In May 2022, the company opened a new location in Valencia, California.